MileHacker Logo

 • Chinese Temple Street:

-A cluster of historic Chinese temples and clan associations near Jalan Trus, delivering a dive into the history and cultural practices of the Chinese community.
+A cluster of historic Chinese temples and clan associations near Jalan Trus, providing a dive into the history and cultural practices of the Chinese community.
 These temples present a quiet escape plus a peek at the spiritual and social fabric.

 • Less Commercialized: